Record your butterfly observations in the eBMS App!

 Once uploaded the survey can no longer be edited within the app, although further edits can be made via the eBMS website.
 We strongly recommend uploading your timed counts as soon as possible as your sightings are more secure within the central database that is regularly backed up; phone storage can be unreliable.

 Step 8.
 Review your sightings via the eBMS website

-Once your timed counts have been uploaded, you can view them on the eBMS website.
+Once your Timed Counts have been uploaded, you can view them on the eBMS website.
 To view your own sightings you first need to log in at https://butterfly-monitoring.net/user/login, using the same details (email and password) as for the mobile app.
-Then visit the [My Data – My app records] via the menus or going directly to the page via this link: https://www.butterfly-monitoring.net/elastic/my-records.
-The page allows you to view and edit your timed counts and download your data in a spreadsheet format.
+Then visit the [My Data – My app timed counts] via the menus or going directly to the page via this link: https://www.butterfly-monitoring.net/elastic/my-records.
+The page allows you to view and edit your Timed Counts and download your data in a spreadsheet format.